 Supporting high street businesses

-- Supplying general signage to support COVID-19 best practice and the "Shop local, stay safe" message
+- Supplying general signage to support COVID-19 best practice and emphasise the “Hands, Face, Space, Fresh Air” message

-The project is receiving up to £140,000 of funding from the England European Regional Development Fund (ERDF) as part of the European Structural and Investment Funds Growth Programme 2014-2020.
+The project received up to £140,000 of funding from the England European Regional Development Fund (ERDF) as part of the European Structural and Investment Funds Growth Programme 2014-2020.
 The Department for Communities and Local Government is the Managing Authority for ERDF.
 Established by the European Union ERDF funds help local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.